Statistics on Asylum-Seekers in Canada

 Overall asylum-seekers in Canada

-In this time of unprecedented global displacement, these numbers are not surprising.
-At the end of June 2023, an estimated 110 million people have been forcibly displaced from their homes due to persecution, conflict, violence, human rights violations, and events seriously disturbing public order.
-Approximately 75 per cent of the world’s refugees are hosted in low- and middle-income countries.
+In light of unprecedented global displacement, these figures reflect only a portion of worldwide migration.
+By the end of June 2025, an estimated 117.3 million people had been forcibly displaced from their homes due to persecution, conflict, violence, human rights violations, and events seriously disturbing public order.
+Approximately 71 per cent of the world’s refugees are hosted in low- and middle-income countries.

 Distribution of asylum claims in Canada by office type and province